stevej/tt09-fnv1a-stevej/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-# Rolling Longitudinal redundancy check generator.
+# Rolling Longitudinal Redundancy Check Generator

-As long as you feed new bytes (new meaning is different from the last seen byte) into `ui_in`, you will see the latest LRC code on `uo_out`.
+As long as you feed new bytes (new meaning different from the last seen byte) into `ui_in`, you will see the latest LRC code on `uo_out`.

 # Tiny Tapeout Verilog Project Template